 Nietzsche acknowledged the will to superficiality – an embrace of the trivial and an avoidance of anything troubling, profound, or anomalous – as a healthy impulse & natural tendency in the human psyche.
 The instinct toward the false & flighty protects against the chance that one might "get a hold of the truth too soon, before they have become strong enough, tough enough, artist enough to handle it."
 He further wrote: "It might be a basic characteristic of existence that those who know [the truth] completely would perish, in which case the strength of a spirit should be measured according to how much of the 'truth' one could still barely endure – or to put it more clearly, to what degree one would require it to be thinned down, shrouded, sweetened, blunted, falsified."

-My teaching philosophy is inspired by these musings and by the belief that college students are "strong enough, tough enough, and artist enough" for a peek beyond the veils.
+My teaching philosophy is inspired by my belief that college students are "strong enough, tough enough, and artist enough" for a peek beyond the veils.
 I do my best to create a classroom environment in which students feel safe & excited to explore inner-terrains, voice questions & uncertainties, and shape new, profound awareness.
 As writer Tom Cheetham brought to my attention years ago, it’s been a long time since many of us have really experienced the world.
 Instead, we experience a constriction of it, a selection of it, a lack of breadth & depth.
 We step out cautiously checking ourselves against ‘what is allowed’ and ‘what is known’.
 We throw a world out ahead of ourselves and move safely into it; we have found our way into a closed world and mistaken it for infinity.
 How can students create innovate, engaged, contemplative work when they are moving through a closed world?
 They cannot.

 Intelligence is far greater than the ability to regurgitate information; it is the power to question & modify perception itself.
 In my multi-disciplinary seminars,